aaroncouts/gametimewatch/README.md

 [Here's a video of v1!](https://www.youtube.com/watch?v=KtHXBW3t9KA)

 ...
 So my next step is to implement it on the Lilygo TTGO.
 The TTGO has a rectangular screen with the right proportions, and supposedly the two on-board buttons, which are nicely located, can be used for gameplay.
+I plan on taking advantage of the excellent [VolosProjects](https://www.youtube.com/@VolosProjects) Youtube channel.